KellerJordan/modded-nanogpt/records/110624_ShortcutsTweaks/README.md

 ### Momentum warmup

-Just adds the following three lines.
+Just adds the following two lines.
 ```
-# momentum warmup for Muon
 frac = min(step/500, 1)
 optimizer3.param_groups[0]['momentum'] = (1 - frac) * 0.85 + frac * 0.95
 ```
+where `optimizer3` is the Muon for the body of the transformer.

 ### Tanh soft capping